 Start looking at your partner in a positive way

 Positive emotions are not merely a distraction, but a powerful tool to make you happier as a couple.
 Maintaining a positive perspective will open you up and will help you to see possibilities, which you were not able to see before, due to the fact that negative emotions shut you down.
 Because we all have our particular set of automatic negative thoughts, the ability to think and feel in a positive way needs to be practised.
 Having a positive perspective of your partner is a major part in my couples sessions.

 There are many reasons why couples lose their connection: Loss of physical attraction, merged identity, letting yourself go (physically or mentally), failing to share activities, less personal relating or harboring anger or resentment - these are just a few examples.
 No matter what led to your relationship problem, it's essential to make it a priority to reconnect.
 This is achieved by changing communication and behaviour patterns, as well as letting go of negative beliefs about yourself and your partner.

 Self love is essential in relationships, because your partner will always treat you the way he sees you treat yourself.
 When you treat yourself without respect or love, you will give your partner permission to do the same.
 You have to love yourself first.
 For many, this is the most challenging part in couples counselling.

 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I offer psychotherapy and couples counselling in English, especially for expats living in Hamburg.
-You can book a free 60 minute initial session by sending me an email or calling me: (040) 46090233.
+To contact me, you can send me an email or call me: (040) 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!

 Read more about my therapy method: Healing the inner child.